niccoloraspa/demo-flux-sealed-secrets/README.md

 # Secrets management with FluxV2

-This repository contains a quick demo on secrets management with Flux.
+This repository contains a quick demo on secrets management with Bitnami Sealed Secrets in a Flux workflow.

 ## Prerequisites